tbela99/css-parser/files/css-module.md

 }
 ```

-classes can be composed from other files as well as the global scope
+Classes can be composed from other files as well as the global scope

 ```typescript